Go to the Students section

 If you are retiring under flexible retirement, before normal pension age, the reductions above still apply.

-Link to Flexible retirement options for members of the Local Government Pension Scheme (LGPS)
+Flexible retirement options for members of the Local Government Pension Scheme (LGPS)

 Normal pension age (NPA) in the TPS is linked to your state pension age, however, you can choose to retire and draw your pension at any time from age 55 to 75.